We’ve all seen a theatre production. And how did we see it?

 A show can make or break on the quality of its lighting, as it is one of the most visually spectacular elements that Theatre's medium can mould.

-NUTS' productions often utilises the lighting of Studio One for it's minor slots, and the lighting of NIDA's Playhouse for our Major musical.
+NUTS' productions often utilise the lighting of Studio One for slot shows, and the lighting of NIDA's Playhouse or UNSW's Science Theatre for our major production.
 These are the venues and equipment you as a lighting designer or operator can have your hands on.

 Lighting Design for Proposals